 - 1/2 cup salsa

-- 1 can black beans, rinsed & drained
+- 14 oz can low sodium black beans rinsed & drained

-- 2 cups corn, frozen or fresh
+- 2 cups corn frozen or fresh

-- Hot pepper like jalapeño or serrano, to taste
+- Hot pepper like jalapeño or serrano to taste

 - Add taco seasoning and salsa, stir gently.
 Add black beans, corn and hot peppers, stir gently again.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.